marcwiest/helixcss/README.md

 ## Documentation

-For the moment there are only code examples available inside the components folder.
-Over time we hope to provide you with a more detailed, written documentation and maybe a tutorial video or two.
+For the moment there are only code examples available inside the components folder and the index file.
+Over time, we hope to provide you with a more detailed, written documentation and maybe a tutorial video or two.

 ## Folders & Contents